Welcome to Shimonita Town

 The layers of stones and sand carried by the river are well drained and suitable for growing Shimonita-negi.

 In Shimonita, you can feel the dynamic changes of the earth with the “Rootless Mountain (Atokura Klippe),” one of the 100 best geological features in Japan, and the traces of volcanic activity that occurred approximately 9.5 million years ago.

-The Geopark is a natural park where visitors can feel the connection between the land and its people.
+The Geopark is a natural park where visitors can feel such a connection between the earth, land and people.